tmtsoftware/csw/docs/src/main/services/sequencerCommandService.md

     @@@

 ## Creating Sequencer Command Service
-To create Sequencer Command Service, you need to resolve `AkkaLocation` of the `Sequencer` using `LocationService`.
-Pass the resolved location to `SequencerCommandServiceFactory` which will return handle of `SequencerCommandService`.
+To create a Sequencer Command Service, you need to resolve the `AkkaLocation` of the `Sequencer` using the Location Service.
+Pass the resolved location to a `SequencerCommandServiceFactory`, which will return the handle of a `SequencerCommandService`.

 Scala
 :   @@snip [SequencerCommandServiceExample.scala](../../../../examples/src/main/scala/example/sequencerCommandService/SequencerCommandServiceExample.scala) { #create-sequence-command-service }

-## Submitting sequence to a sequencer
+## Submitting Sequence to a Sequencer

-To submit sequence to Sequencer, `SequencerCommandService` provides `submit` api.
-Submit method takes a sequence and returns `Future[SubmitResponse]`.
-It starts execution of the sent sequence and returns `Future[Submit Response]` which will complete when sequence is finished or Sequencer is not available.
+To submit a Sequence to Sequencer, `SequencerCommandService` provides a `submit` API.
+The submit method takes a Sequence and returns a
+ `Future[SubmitResponse]`.
+It starts execution of the sent Sequence and returns `Future[Submit Response]`, which will complete when Sequence is finished or an error if the Sequencer is not available.

 Scala
 :   @@snip [SequencerCommandServiceExample.scala](../../../../examples/src/main/scala/example/sequencerCommandService/SequencerCommandServiceExample.scala) { #submit-sequence }